LukeMS/keltor/rst/index.rst

 Giants
 ========

-In the Middle Lands, when someone talks about a giant they mean a hill giant as that is the common type of giant familiar to people of the Empire.
+In the `Middle Lands`_, when someone talks about a giant they mean a hill giant as that is the common type of giant familiar to people of the Empire.
 While stone giants can be found in the mountains they are so rare as to be virtually unknown by most people.
 There has not been a credible recorded sighting of a frost or fire giant in three hundred years.
 And a storm, or cloud giant in over a thousand years.
 So, the tales of larger, more powerful, and smarter giants than the hill variety are dismissed as travelers' exaggerations.
 That is not to say they don't exist, only that none have lived to tell the tale.
 That said, fire giants are found in the Spice Kingdoms.
 Frost giants are north of the winter wall.
-Cloud giants live mostly in Rektor.
+Cloud giants live mostly in `Rektor`_.
 Finally, storm giants may have vanished from the mortal world altogether.
 The last
 "documented" encounter with storm giants took place on an uncharted island deep in the Sea of Storm.